vittoriolaferla/ResShift/README.md

 ---
 ## Update
+- **2024.09.13**: Our extended journal version has beed accepted by TPAMI@2024.
+We add the training and testing code for deblurring.
 - **2024.03.11**: Update the code for the Journal paper
 - **2023.12.02**: Add configurations for the x2 super-resolution task.
 - **2023.08.15**: Add [![OpenXLab](https://img.shields.io/badge/Demo-%F0%9F%90%BC%20OpenXLab-blue)](https://openxlab.org.cn/apps/detail/Zongsheng/ResShift).